Jacobw1oo/JakeBox/README.md

 3. (WIP) Type `jakebox` in termux or `jakeboxsys` if you need want terminal.

-4. Last shm is super important and everytime i login chroot i have to remake it and relog.
+4. Last shm is super important and everytime i login chroot i have to remake it and relogin.
 ```bash
   mkdir /dev/shm && chmod 755 /dev/shm && exit
 ```